vinceq-usgs/dyfi4/docs/product-guide.rst

 KML
 ...

-Filename:
+Filename: dyfi_combined.kmz

 KML (Keyhole Markup Language) is a file format used to display geographic data in an Earth browser such as Google Earth.
+The *.kmz* extension means that the data has been zipped (compressed).
 For more information see https://developers.google.com/kml/.

 This KML dataset contains three layers: